 If you have already planned a holiday trip to Armenia and wonder what traditional or modern festivals you can catch during your stay and historical sightseeing here, there is good news for you!

-The country is full of surprising, colorful, unexpected and interesting festivals that take place every year in the high season so that both tourists and locals can enjoy them.
+The country is full of surprising, colorful, unexpected and interesting Armenian festivals that take place every year in the high season, so that both tourists and locals can enjoy them.

-Those festivals would interest adrenaline lovers, theater enthusiasts, explorers of different national customs, traditions, and why not – cuisine, Armenian food!
-They include from Carpet festival up to High Fest International Theatre event (usually held in October), and Extreme Sports festival (organized annually in July at Sevan Lake).
+They include from Carpet festival up to High Fest International Theater event (usually held in October), and Extreme Sports festival (organized annually in July at Sevan Lake).

 Here, we present the most popular and spectacular tourism events and festivals in Armenia.